mrhelgeklausen/Legacy-of-the-Hellriders/README.md

 Ah Elturgard!
 If any place in the world exemplifies humanity's potential for greatness, it is this nascent nation.
-Who could forget the shining sight of a host of its Companions, paladins all, riding out on the field, banners taught and snapping, breastplates and shields agleam with the symbol of Elturgard, and each bearing a holy symbol of his or her god—armor for the soul.
-We have no shortage of the good and the just among my people, but the sheer zeal and genuine bravado the Companions have in pursuit of righteousness seems to me something uniquely human.
-And it's not just those few touched by the gods who seek these high ideals; Elturgard's armed forces swell with men and women who aspire to join the Companions.
+Who could forget the shining sight of a host of its Hellriders, riding out on the field, banners taught and snapping, breastplates and shields agleam with the symbol of Elturgard, and each bearing a holy symbol of his or her god—armor for the soul.
+We have no shortage of the good and the just among my people, but the sheer zeal and genuine bravado the Hellriders have in pursuit of righteousness seems to me something uniquely human.
+And it's not just those few touched by the gods who seek these high ideals; Elturgard's armed forces swell with men and women who aspire to join the Hellriders.

 Whenever Baldur's Gate has tried to seize too much territory in Elturgard's eyes, Elturel has responded by imposing a heavy tax on shipments headed downriver.